Appointments Booking - Setup Step 1 - Create a Calendar

 Step 1- Create a Calendar | Step 2 - Add Calendar to Website | Step 3 - Modify the Form

-The first step in setting up the CM Booking Calendar Plugin is to create your first Calendar.
+The first step in setting up the Appointment Booking Calendar plugin is to create your first Calendar.

 Navigate to CM Appointments Booking Pro → Calendars.
 The list of previously created calendars appears on the right.
 On the left is the Add New Calendar form.